A. Purpose and Scope

 b.
 Data Sharing Requests

 All potential data-sharing requests must be made by formal submission to United Way staff outlining the specific data being requested, the purpose of this request, and planned usage for the data.
-Depending on the scope of the request the next steps will be determined.
+Depending on the scope of the request, the next steps will be determined.

 Program data will exist in 3 forms: open, anonymized, or de-anonymized.

 i.
-Requests for Open Data, such as aggregate performance metrics that are already published will be shared with no pre-requirement beyond the initial request as the data, by definition, is already open and public.
+Requests for Open Data, such as aggregate performance metrics that are already published will be shared with no pre-requirement beyond the initial request as the data is, by definition, already open and public.

 ii.
 Requests for Anonymized Data, such as non-identifiable program participation information, would be determined by the scope and breadth of the request.

-1. As some anonymized data aggregates become public as a part of United Way reporting and marketing, aggregates like this could be freely shared with few constraints.
+- As some anonymized data aggregates become public as a part of United Way reporting and marketing, aggregates like this could be freely shared with few constraints.

 c.
 Data obtained from Third Parties

-For data that United Way has acquired through data sharing agreements and holds as a steward and/or custodian, the terms of our agreement with those partners would determine if data could be used and shared.
+For data that United Way has acquired through data-sharing agreements and holds as a steward and/or custodian, the terms of our agreement with those partners would determine if data could be used and shared.
 We would ensure that the partner is properly notified of the request and allowed to provide input before proceeding.

 d.
 Disclosure to Third-Party Contractors